A Maximum Principle for Optimal Control of Stochastic Evolution Equations: Abstract

 \section{Abstract}

-A stochastic maximum principle is proved for optimal controls of semilinear stochastic evolution equations in the general case.
-Stochastic evolution operators, and the control with values in a general set enter into both drift and diffusion terms.
+A general maximum principle is proved for optimal controls of abstract semilinear stochastic evolution equations.
+The control variable, as well as linear unbounded operators, acts in both drift and diffusion terms, and the control set need not be convex.